oktavianiszamocka/Library-Web-App-/README.md

 # Library-Web-App-
-Creating a web app that can access database of book using Java Servlet, Tomcat, Oracle Sql, HTML, and JDBC.
+A web app that can access database of book using Java Servlet, Tomcat, Oracle Sql, HTML, and JDBC.